 Although the Pacific Ocean lies several mountain ranges to the west, ocean winds influence much of Jasper's weather and contribute to the forces of change in the mountains.
 The winds rush up and over the main ranges.
 Moisture-laden clouds dump metres of snow and water in highlands such as the Columbia Icefield.
 Drier winds flow northeast down the Athabasca Valley, lifting sand and silt and sweeping slopes bare.
-When the dominant west wind falters, Arctic fronts sweep in from the north and east and the temperature plummets.
+When the dominant west wind falters, Arctic fronts sweep in from the north and east and the temperature plummets (Holland, 1982).

-Jasper National Park is divided into three life zones - montane, subalpine, alpine - which are broad landscape units with characteristic species, communities and physical environments.
+JNP is divided into three ecoregions - montane, subalpine, alpine - which are broad landscape units with characteristic species, communities and physical environments.
 Climatic differences associated with changes in altitude are the main determinants of these differences in biodiversity.
 Higher elevations are generally colder and wetter, while lower elevations are warmer and drier.
 Local differences in slope angle and direction create local microclimates.
 Steeper slopes are generally better drained and drier than moderately sloping or flat areas.
-South-facing slopes are drier and warmer than north-facing ones at the same altitude.
+South-facing slopes are drier and warmer than north-facing ones at the same altitude (Holland, 1982).

-The ranges of plants and animals across this altitudinal range are related largely to their tolerances to cold, heat and drought.
-Other factors that influence distributions include food species, competition with other species, and soil conditions.
+The range of plants and animals across this altitudinal range are related largely to their tolerances to cold, heat and drought.
+Other factors that influence species distribution include food availability, competition with other species, and soil conditions.
 The wettest areas are occupied by lakes, ponds, marshes and fens.
 Grasslands occur in the warmest, driest portions of the park and forests in moderate environments.
-Trees can't grow in the cold conditions of high altitudes above about 2200 metres and so forests are absent, replaced by low shrub and wildflower communities.
+Trees can't grow in the cold conditions of high altitudes above about 2200 metres and so forests are absent, replaced by low shrub and wildflower communities, as well as mosses and lichens (Holland, 1982).

-4.1.1 Montane
+4.1.1 Montane Ecoregion

-The montane life zone (7% of the park) is warm, dry and found only on the very bottoms of the Athabasca and Miette Valleys in Jasper.
+The montane ecoregion or life zone (7% of the park) is warm, dry and found only on the very bottoms of the Athabasca and Miette Valleys in Jasper.
 Here Douglas Fir stands hug south facing slopes, the furthest north in Alberta this species grows.
 Warm chinook winds sweep through the valleys in winter, melting snow and making forage in the extensive grasslands easy for elk, moose, deer and sheep.
 Bears, waking in spring, roam in and out of the montane, feasting on the red-and-orange buffalo berries for weeks at a time in the fall.
 Wolves and cougars move through the valleys in search of food while bald eagles and osprey nest near the rivers, close to the pike and mountain white fish they feed their young.